 Going into more detail about the first important aspect, the qualitative insight of the time resolved behavior of the system under study, the dissipation parameter will complement the information from the collected resonance frequency.
 Together the two captured parameters f and D will paint a picture of how molecules arrange themselves on the surface and how the arrangement varies with time; the frequency response of a QCM sensor reflects the amount of mass coupled to the surface, including the mass of solvent which is trapped in the molecular layer.

 The dissipation reflects the softness of the film.
 Monitoring these two parameters as a function of time makes it possible to detect for example if molecules are lying flat on the surface (rigid film and low level of hydration) or if they are in a stretched configuration (soft film and high level of hydration), as well as if there are rearrangements such as for example swelling (from flat to stretched) or collapse (from stretched to flat), see fig 1.

 To summarize, the dissipation parameter offers three important benefits over traditional QCM.

 To get more out of your experiments, you can use the information that the dissipation parameter provides.

-Download the white paper to read more about the differences between QCM-D and other QCMs in our white paper.
+Download the white paper to read more about the differences between QCM-D and other QCMs.